C4DLabOrg/python1-bootcamp/README.md

 Code snippets for starting off Python (for beginners).

 Aim: to introduce you to Python and make you love it.
 It's just a tip of the iceberg.
 Do not expect to be a guru/beast/ninja in 4 days (actually 4 x 2 hours)!
 But you will be surely way better :)
+This short course (bootcamp) only aims to **get you started** with Python!

 > **Official Website** : [c4dlab.ac.ke/python](http://www.c4dlab.ac.ke/python)
 > **HashTag** : [#c4dlabpython](#) - On Twitter and Google+, use it for comments, questions, shout-outs, etc, it's 21st Century Learning :)